prifilabs/decentralized-mnemonic-backup/README.md

 ## Development Roadmap

-We will require 3 months to complete this project.
-We intend to hav 2 developers full-time at a total cost of $100,000.

-Example milestones:

-* smart contract: 40k
-* mailer backend: 30k
+Our development will be divided into two 6-weeks phases at a total cost of $95,000.
+We plan to hire one full-time  developer for phase 1 and hire a second one for phase 2.

+### Phase 1: Secret Smart Contract

+In this 6 weeks phase, we plan to develop and deploy the Secret Smart Contract described in the iteration 3 of our whitepaper.

+- Deliverables:
+    - Whitepaper made public
+    - Secret Smart Contract Source code
+    - Full test suite

+- Total cost: $35K
+    - Full Stack Blockchain Developer:  6 x 40 x $80/h = $19,200
+    - CTO Supervision: 6 x 10 x $150/h = $9,000
+    - Operational cost:  $6,800

+For this phase, we would like to receive the payment in full at the beginning of the grant.
+We would be willing to consider part payment in SCRTs.

+### Phase 2: Mailer Backend and Frontend Integration

+In this 6 weeks phase, we plan to develop and deploy the mailer backend and the frontend all fully integrated with the secret contract developed in phase 1.

+- Deliverables:
+    - Mailer backend source code
-* frontend deployed on IPFS fully integrated with secret contract and mailer backend: 30k
+    - Frontend deployed on IPFS
-* documentation and educational materials: 10k
+    - Documentation and educational materials

+- Total cost: $60K
+    - Full Stack Blockchain Developer 1:  6 x 40 x $80/h = $19,200
+    - Full Stack Blockchain Developer 2:  6 x 40 x $80/h = $19,200
+    - CTO Supervision: 6 x 15 x $150/h = $13,500
+    - Operational cost: $8,100

-Ideally, we can receive payments in 3 disbursements, one at the beginning of the grant, one after implementation of the smart contract and last payment when the development work is completed.
+For this phase, we would like to receive payments in 2 disbursements, 40K at the beginning of the phase and 20K when the development work is completed.
 We would be willing to consider part payment in SCRTs.

 ## Additional Information
 N/A.